 The next day I made a direct request for transfer to the Australian flying Corps.
 My request was ridiculed.
 I was told there was a war on.
 I was in the army.

 The idea of flying grew quickly into an obsession, so that every wasted minute in the camp became almost unendurable… discreet inquiries brought the advice that I should apply for leave, so that I could go to England at my own expense.
 There I would be able to join one of the flying services.
 But first I must escape the clutches of the Army.

 I knew that any further conventional approach to the authorities would be useless.
 I had already been turned down and I couldn’t put forward any new circumstances to make them change their minds.
 But by then I didn’t care how I got out of the army.
 I decided to use any family influence I might have to get free of that dusty camp.19

-“Bill” Taylor’s father Patrick Thompson Taylor was horrified by the idea of flying (in a war – that was suicide!) but was eventually persuaded by his son’s enthusiastic arguments.
-Once convinced he was able to use his considerable influence, cutting through official “red tape” and military regulation.
+“Bill” Taylor’s father Patrick Thompson Taylor was horrified by the idea of flying (in a war – that was suicide!)
+But his son’s enthusiastic arguments eventually persuaded him.
+Once convinced, P.T.
+Taylor was able to use his considerable political influence,

 … he did everything in his power to get me away as soon as possible.
 He was in a position to have my request dealt with on a higher level.
 Neither he nor I had any misgivings about resorting to this action—I wasn’t trying to avoid the war.
 I was trying to reach it